Bernardino of Siena: Early life

-Bernardino was born in 1380 to the noble Albizzeschi family in Massa Marittima, Tuscany, a town in the contado of Siena of which his father, Albertollo degli Albizzeschi, was then governor.
+Bernardino was born in 1380 in the Republic of Siena, to the noble Albizzeschi family of Massa Marittima, Tuscany, a comun in the contado of Province of Grosseto, of which his father, Albertollo degli Albizzeschi, was then governor.
 Left orphaned at six, he was raised by a pious aunt.
 In 1397, after a course of civil and canon law, he joined the Confraternity of Our Lady attached to the hospital of Santa Maria della Scala.
 Three years later, when the plague visited Siena, he ministered to the plague-stricken, and, assisted by ten companions, took upon himself for four months entire charge of this hospital.
 He escaped the plague but was so exhausted that a fever confined him for several months.
 In 1403 he joined the Observant branch of the Order of Friars Minor (the Franciscan Order), with strict observance of Saint Francis's Rule.
 Bernardino was ordained a priest in 1404 and was commissioned as a preacher the next year.
 In about 1406 Saint Vincent Ferrer, a Dominican friar and missionary, while preaching at Alessandria in the Piedmont region of Italy, allegedly foretold that his mantle should descend upon one who was then listening to him, and said that he would return to France and Spain, leaving to Bernardino the task of evangelizing the remaining peoples of Italy.